 The Popularity of Free Fire in Japan

-Free Fire weapons in Japanese
+Free Fire Weapons in Japanese

-|SMG - Machine gun||サブマシンガン||Sabumashingan|
+|SMG - Machine Gun||サブマシンガン||Sabumashingan|

-|Revolver with Mira||スコープ付きリボルバー||Sukōpu-tsuki riborubā|
+|Revolver with Sight||スコープ付きリボルバー||Sukōpu-tsuki riborubā|

-My Personal Opinion about Free Fire
+My Personal Opinion on Free Fire